Stony Brook Community Music Programs

 Imagination and creativity underline the Dalcroze method, where children will use expressive movement as a way to listen for and understand musical concepts.
 This method uses spontaneity, improvisation, and natural movement to help children learn the elements of music in fun and engaging ways.

 The Pre-College Division is aimed at talented young musicians who are looking for exciting, new experiences to enrich their musical training.
 Students participate in chamber music performances and coachings, alongside a rich curriculum of creative and informative offerings.
 Students can try their hand at composition, delve into the complexities of music theory to better understand the masterworks, and develop their musical ears through aural skills courses.
 Not only will students emerge as stronger musicians, but they’ll also have a leg-up in college applications.

 Community Chamber Music Workshops

-Designed for adult music enthusiasts, the chamber music program offers a supportive, non-threatening environment for instrumentalists and singers to enrich their musical experience.
-Participants are placed in well-matched ensembles and meet with a coach for five 90-minute sessions in preparation for an informal concert in the Staller Recital Hall.
+The Community Music Program’s chamber music workshop is designed for adult amateur musicians, providing a place to come together to make music in a supportive and enriching environment.
+Participants are placed in well-matched ensembles based on level and interest, and meet with a coach for five 90-minute sessions in preparation for an informal concert in the Staller Recital Hall.
 Two eight-week sessions per academic year; ability to read music is required.